kranoner/GettingCleaningData/CodeBook.md

 Once merged the output dataset contains 81 columns.
 More details in the next section.

 All the following measurements are data aggregated fom observations by Subject and activity.
+Finally the output dataset is written in the activityMeasure.csv file.

 Data dictionary
 ---------------